 Business strategy provides companies with the means of navigating their digital transformation, prioritising digital innovation opportunities, and informing digital technology adoption.
 The CMO and brand strategists, as experts in, and evangelists for, the voice of the customer, can play a vital role within the strategy formulation process.
 Specifically by collaborating with other business leaders to shape an agile, human-centric business strategy.

 While the future is increasingly ambiguous and too complex to predict, there is an emergent opportunity for the imaginative, innovative and bold marketing leader to create that future.

-An example is adidas, where one of the authors contributed to the development of adidas’s 2020 business strategy ‘Creating the new’, as a member of the Brand Strategy team.
-This future-oriented and people-centric strategic plan was based around the strong vision that “through sport, we have the power to change lives”.
-Grounded within the adidas culture of creators, the plan acknowledged that adidas’s people would bring the strategy to life, and had to be empowered to achieve adidas’s long term plans.
-By making three strategic choices, namely ‘Speed’, ‘Cities’ and ‘Open Source’, adidas established a framework for prioritising customer-centric digital transformation and innovation.
+An example is Adidas, where one of the authors contributed to the development of Adidas’s 2020 business strategy ‘Creating the new’, as a member of the Brand Strategy team.
+This future-oriented and people-centric strategic plan were based around the strong vision that “through sport, we have the power to change lives”.
+Grounded within the Adidas culture of creators, the plan acknowledged that Adidas’s people would bring the strategy to life, and had to be empowered to achieve Adidas’s long term plans.
+By making three strategic choices, namely ‘Speed’, ‘Cities’ and ‘Open Source’, Adidas established a framework for prioritising customer-centric digital transformation and innovation.

 Three focus areas for a CMO to help drive business strategy in the digital era

 1. Reinvent your consumer insights development with modern (data) science.